shaadirm/DataAnalysisPortfolio/README.md

 This project is an exploratory data analysis of the 2022 Stack Overflow Developer Survey results.
 The data was made available by Stack Overflow at https://survey.stackoverflow.co/2022/.

-The data was processed and analyzed using Python along with the libraries pandas, NumPy, seaborn and Matplotlib.
+The data was processed and analyzed using Python along with the libraries pandas, NumPy, seaborn, and Matplotlib.

 Link to GitHub file: https://github.com/shaadirm/DataAnalysisPortfolio/blob/main/ExploratoryDataAnalysis.ipynb

 ## SalesAnalysis.ipynb

-This project is an analysis of sales for the electronic products sold throuhout one year by a fictional online retailer.
-The data was created by a obtained from a GitHub user at https://github.com/KeithGalli/Pandas-Data-Science-Tasks/tree/aa7297ba64466b5543ddc9211b6afa7601efd21e/Task1/Sales_Data.
+This project is an analysis of sales for electronic products sold throughout one year by a fictional online retailer.
+The data was created by obtained from a GitHub user at https://github.com/KeithGalli/Pandas-Data-Science-Tasks/tree/aa7297ba64466b5543ddc9211b6afa7601efd21e/Task1/Sales_Data.

 This project was also completed using Python with the pandas and Matplotlib libraries.